What does RMS do?

 Upping its stake to 57.8% from 36.9% for £273,600, this led the board to change the group's name from Strat Aero to reflect the new focus, though its still wholly owns Geocurve, a survey and inspection specialist.

-RMS also wholly owns Geocurve, which provides survey and inspection services to a range of major blue-chip companies and government agencies.
-The business supplies land surveys, mobile mapping surveys and virtual reality surveys.
+Geocurve provides its services to a range of major blue-chip companies and government agencies, with examples including land surveys, mobile mapping surveys and virtual reality surveys.

-- RMS is implementing cost-saving measures to offset a slow start to 2019 by its Geocurve business, largely as a result of the need to dedicate more resources than expected to the Environment Agency's Thames Estuary Asset Management 2100 (TEAM2100) programme.
+- In March, RMS put in place cost-saving measures to offset a slow start to 2019 by Geocurve, largely as a result of the need to dedicate more resources than expected to the Environment Agency's Thames Estuary Asset Management 2100 (TEAM2100) programme.
 However, a number of contracts with new clients have been won that should begin to contribute to sales in the second quarter.

 - A process to identify a successor for Gary Nel, the managing director and founder of Geocurve, is underway.

-- RMS announced in January that it has raised £350,000 in a share placing to fund growth in its core business areas and to help clear its debt burden.
+- A January fundraising £350,000 was to fund growth in the core business and help clear debt.